standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 thing of art, a possession for whoever owns it.”

 “Oh, my brooch!
-Yes, I am very fond of my
+Yes, I am very fond of my brooch.
-{113}brooch.
 My dear brooch, that was given me by my sailor-man, who came back to me, so shy and awkward, dear, nice thing, to tell me that he had thought of me!
 Oh, I would not part with my